 48. Louis Hill House (260 Summit Ave): This huge, brick Georgian-style mansion was built for Louis “Louie” W Hill in 1902 as a wedding gift from his father James J Hill.
 The original part of the house is the large barn-shaped section in the back overlooking the Mississippi River.
-When Louis Hill who took over for his dad as the president of the Great Northern Railroad in 1913 the front was added on almost doubling the size of the mansion.
+When Louis Hill took over for his dad as the president of the Great Northern Railroad in 1913, the front expanding of the home was added on almost doubling the size of the mansion.
 When you look at the home from the side you can really visually separate the original barn-shaped part in the back and the 1913 addition.
 It is interesting to note that they retained the original column portico when doing the addition and simply moved it forward.
 Louie and his wife Maud were definitely socialites and F Scott Fitzgerald writes about going to a costume party here in a short story called The Camel’s Back.

 255 Summit Ave: Finally a High Victorian Gothic Style home that looks pretty instead of scary!
 Built in 1884, this bright purple double home has whimsical landscaping and a very inviting appearance.
 The old stone home to the left at 261 Summit was built in 1891 for James H Weed who had his own insurance brokerage and loan office.
 While it looks old, to us it lacks the personality of the surrounding homes.

 49. Horace P. Rugg House (251 Summit Ave): 1887, Horace P. Rugg owned Horace P. Rugg and Co which sold both plumbing and railroad supplies.
 Rugg had early served as a Lieutenant Colonel leading troops in the Civil War in 1864.
 We love this home for its Decorative covered entryway on the right of the house.
 It has topless women lusting playing music on either side of it capped with two angel-like child figures playing along with the women.
-The carvings continue along the side of the house but a have not been as well maintained as the front and appear worn.
+The carvings continue along the side of the house but have not been as well maintained as the front and appear worn.
 Historic Photo: (Home in 1891).

 50. James J Hill House (240 Summit Ave): Overlooking the Mississippi River from a 3-acre lot, the James J Hill House is the jewel of Summit Avenue and the largest home in Minnesota.
 This massive 36,500 square feet stone mansion was built in 1891 for railroad tycoon James J Hill.
 The 5-story Richardsonian Romanesque-style mansion cost over $930,000 ($19 Million today) and spared no expense.
 Elaborate mahogany woodwork fills the mansion complete with 13 bathrooms, 22 gas-lit fireplaces, 16 custom chandeliers, an 88-foot reception hall, and a 3 story pipe organ with 1,006 pipes.
-Rare for its day the 42 room James J Hill House had central heating, central ventilation, full electricity with gas backups for the lights, full plumping for hot and cold running water, and even had a greenhouse on its upper level.
-The floor of the greenhouse was later opened up to the study below and is now used an art gallery flooded with light.
+Rare for its day the 42 room James J Hill House had central heating, central ventilation, full electricity with gas backups for the lights, full plumbing for hot and cold running water, and even had a greenhouse on its upper level.
+The floor of the greenhouse was later opened up to the study below and is now used as an art gallery flooded with light.
 We love the elegant stairway with a large dance hall at its base and a huge stained glass wall at its back.
 The James J Hill House is impressive now, but in its heyday, it was so grand that representatives of the Vatican and even President McKinley visited it.

 To truly understand this powerful home you must know a little about its owner James J Hill.
 Known as the Empire Builder, Hill was a true rag to riches story born in Canada to immigrant farmers.
 He was self-educated after the 8th grade and moved to St Paul to seek his fortune in 1956 at just the age of 17.
 The frontier of St Paul was as far up the Mississippi River as boats could travel at the time and James J Hill saw a huge opportunity with railways.
 As a full-blown workaholic, Hill worked his way into ownership of the Great Northern Railway.
 The rail lines were quickly expanded North up the Red River Valley to access grain and lumber to ship back to the water-powered mills in St Paul.

 The Minnesota wilderness gave James J Hill’s railroad access to some of the best natural resources in the country (iron ore, lumber, and grain) giving his business a huge advantage to grow.
 With the building of the Hill’s Stone Arch Bridge in Minneapolis, he was able to funnel even more of Northern Minnesota’s resources to sell to brand new mills.
 The saw and grain mills quickly grew to be the highest producing in the World.
-The company then set its sights on moving West, hit copper mines in Montana and hit pay dirt when they found the Marias Pass over the Rocky Mountains.
+The company then set its sights on moving West, hit copper mines in Montana, and hit pay dirt when they found the Marias Pass over the Rocky Mountains.
 By 1893 the Great Northern Railway was transcontinental from St Paul and Minneapolis to Seattle, the same year a huge financial depression hit the United States.
 All of the other transcontinental railroads went bankrupt from the depression as did 50% of the Nation’s banks, but the Great Northern lived on.